counteractive/o365beat/README.md

     - Audit.General
 ```

-**NOTE 1: In pre-packaged releases before v1.5.0, the packaged config file contains an additional `processors` section that gets merged into the o365beat.yml and shadows the custom processors used by this beat.
-You must manually remove the second `processors` section, or merge the two, to avoid problems.**  This is due to a quirk in the libbeat build system which was fixed in release v1.5.0.

-Again, **v1.5.0 packages (and later) do not exhibit this issue,** but if you retain your old configuration files you may still have the problematic `processors` section.
+**NOTE 1:** In pre-packaged releases before v1.5.0, the packaged config file contains an additional `processors` section that gets merged into the o365beat.yml and shadows the custom processors used by this beat.
+You must manually remove the second `processors` section, or merge the two, to avoid problems.
+This is due to a quirk in the libbeat build system which was fixed in release v1.5.0.  **v1.5.0 packages (and later) do not exhibit this issue,** but if you retain your old configuration files you may still have the problematic `processors` section.
 Please see [this issue](https://github.com/counteractive/o365beat/issues/9) for more information on how to fix it.

 **NOTE 2:** If you decide to hard-code your configuration values, be sure to replace the `${:}` syntax, which [pulls from the environment](https://www.elastic.co/guide/en/beats/libbeat/current/config-file-format-env-vars.html).
 For example, use `tenant_domain: acme.onmicrosoft.com` *not* `tenant_domain: ${acme.onmicrosoft.com:}`.